 HGSLI was founded by graduate students at the Harvard Kennedy School and Harvard Business School who felt that the current opportunities for authentic leadership development were missing a critical piece.
-The first cohort of fellows were recruited and accepted in the fall of 2012.
-Since that time, HGSLI has accrued over 270 alumni and is now housed in the Center for Public Leadership (CPL) at the Harvard Kennedy School of Government and supported by the Harvard Business School Leadership Initiative.
+A pilot with students from the Kennedy, Business, and Medical Schools occurred in Spring 2012, and the second cohort was recruited Harvard-wide in Fall 2012.
+Since that time, HGSLI has accrued approximately 360 alumni and is now housed in the Center for Public Leadership (CPL) at the Harvard Kennedy School of Government and supported by the Harvard Business School Leadership Initiative.
+In Spring 2016, HGSLI alumni who were dual-degree students at both Harvard and MIT launched the MIT Graduate School Leadership Institute.

 HGSLI is comprised of two main components: